mat02/python-package-template/README.rst

     release               Package and upload a release to pypi. test                  Run tests quickly with default Python. test_all              Run on multiple Python versions with tox.

+Upon pushing your project to github, I suggest immediately running

+    fab publish_docs

+and navigating to http://{your_github_username}.github.io/{repo_name} to witness your documentation immediately rendered and available in all its glory.
+Cool stuff.

 Additional Options
 ------------------